INFO-526-FA24/project-2-visual-voyagers/README.md

 2) Model Analysis: After the EDA, we have decided to use Logistic Regression, Support Vector Machine and Naive Bayes classifier

-3) Visualization: We will be working on visualising the models performance on various criteria and use the found insights to represent them visually.
+3) Visualization: We will be working on visualising the models performance on various criteria and use the found insights to represent them visually using scatter plot, bar chart plot etc.

 ### Repository Structure -
 ```plaintext